matpri/idea-dash-italy/README.md

 Enjoy exploring and analyzing data with IDEA!
 Please refer to the User Guide (if available) for more details on how to use IDEA.

+### Repo Structure
+- **assets**: files defining style and static content
+  - **help**: definition of the pages in the help section
+- **callbacks**: functions linking to the app to create functionality of IDEA
+- **components**: visual components defining widgets and page layout (some include simple callbacks)
+- **profiles**: custom logic defined for specific data (so called model profiles)
+  - "profile name"
+    - callbacks
+    - processing_scripts
+    - visualization_scripts
+    - "profile name".py
+    - plots.yaml
+    - technologies.yaml
+- **utils**
+  - **generic_profile**: logic defining generic visualizations that are created when data does not fit any defined profiles but follow IAMC format
+  - **data_handler**: logic for loading, checking and processing data in IDEA, calls functions from profiles
+- **main.py**: instantiates app, links callbacks to app and creates starting page

 ## Extending IDEA

 ### How to add a New Model Profile